luseleafpaper/unix26-hw2/README.md

 The three commands I picked here:

-* netstat - shows network routes, interfaces, and connections
+* ps - reports a snapshot of current processes
-* df - shows disk usage
+* arp - manipulates or displays the kernal's IPv4 network neighborhood cache.
-* free - shows memory usage
+* lsmod - reformats the contents of /proc/modules, showing what kernel modules are currently loaded

 #Part 2